 - Mobile Phone – It’s fair to say most 20 or 30-somethings these days wouldn’t contemplate going anywhere without their mobile.
-You certainly don’t need an absolute top of the range phone to go backpacking, but if you do have one, be sure to take good care of it (and preferably get travel insurance).
+You certainly don’t need an absolute top of the range phone to go backpacking, but if you do have one, be sure to take good care of it (and preferably get travel insurance that is geared towards backpackers).
 Taking your mobile will help with getting from A to B by using apps like Google Maps.
 It’s probably worth getting your phone unlocked before you travel and getting a local sim in any countries you will be spending a reasonable length of time in.

 - Camera – Advances in mobile cameras in recent years mean most travellers won’t need an actual camera, unless you’re really into your photography.
 Be careful when taking pictures in busy or seemingly unsafe areas though as it’s an easy way to attract unwanted attention.

 - Laptop/Ipad – This is something that you probably shouldn’t bring backpacking unless you are looking to work a bit online whilst travelling.
 If that’s you, don’t take anything too heavy or too large.
 There are internet cafes everywhere and almost all hostels have internet/wifi so it’s easy enough to keep in touch with people back home using your phone or hostel/cafe computers.